higersky/easystroke/README.md

 Fork of thjaeger / easystroke with all of the known patches.
 Moreover,

 - Fix deprecated usages of Gtk (GdkScreen-related APIs)
-- Fix most of memory leaks, undefined behaviors and redundant allocations (AddressSanitizer checked)
+- Fix most memory leaks, undefined behaviors and redundant allocations (AddressSanitizer checked)
 - Use modern C++/C standards to compile
-- Change the behavior of gesture feedbacks.
+- Change the behavior of gesture feedback.
   - The feedback tooltip is always shown on the lower center of the screen.
 Because the original settings often wrongly place the tooltip on some random locations.
   - Use AppIndicators instead of deprecated GtkStatusIcon to get a better icon resolution on modern displays.
-Due to the limitations of AppIndicators, Feedbacks on the tray icon are removed.
+Due to the limitations of AppIndicators, Feedback on the tray icon is removed.

 ## Build